-Joanna Depledge is an Affiliated Lecturer at the Department of Politics and International Studies (POLIS), University of Cambridge.
+Joanna Depledge is Editor of the Climate Policy Journal.
+Previously she was an Affiliated Lecturer at the Department of Politics and International Studies (POLIS), University of Cambridge.

 Between 2003 and 2009, she was Sutasoma Research Fellow at Lucy Cavendish College.
 Joanna teaches and supervises on climate change for several courses at Cambridge, including on the Mphil in Fundamentals of International Environmental Law (Land Economy), and the MSt in International Relations (POLIS/Institute for Continuing Education).